h26forge/h26forge/README.md

 - [upipe_h264_framer: Fix valgrind warnings on fuzzed files #956](https://github.com/Upipe/upipe/pull/956)
 - [CVE-2024-27228](https://bugs.chromium.org/p/project-zero/issues/detail?id=2512): Out-of-bounds quantization parameter leads to an out-of-bounds write in the MFC H.264 hardware video decoder found in the Pixel 7.
 - [CVE-2024-27793](https://support.apple.com/en-us/HT214099): A pointer to stale memory contents gets called in a destructor in the CoreMedia library found in iTunes on Windows.

+## Awards

+Runner-up to the IEEE Security & Privacy Language Security (LangSec) Workshop's ["Most Impactful Parser Bug" of the year award](https://langsec.org/spw24/bugs-of-the-year-awards.html).
+They write:

+> The h26forge tool suite is fabulous.
+It is probably the next best thing after a
+> proper mechanized definition of the format.
+It comes close to beginning to
+> empirically measure the cost of unmanaged complexity at the communication
+> boundary---which, as the WebP example shows, is mind-boggling even for a single,
+> modern implementation of a newly designed format.
+>
+> The complexity and effectiveness of this tool shows the true cost of "business
+> as usual" in programming at the communication boundary.

 ## Contributors